pp81381/nice_tt6/README.md

 Component|Description
 --|--
-`CoverManager`|A class that manages the controller connection, a `Cover` and a `TT6Cover` to control a Cover<br>Can be used as an async context manager
-`Cover`|A sensor class that can be used to monitor the position of a cover `TT6Cover`|Class that sends commands to a `Cover` that is connected to the TTBus
+`CoverManager`|A class that manages the controller connection and a set of covers<br>Can be used as an async context manager `Cover`|A sensor class that can be used to monitor the position of a cover `TT6Cover`|Class that sends commands to a `Cover` that is connected to the TTBus